lukemunsch/rwbyQuiz/README.md

 ### favicon

 As the most iconic weapon in the RWBY universe, I have chosen Crescent Rose as the favicon.ico to represent the site in the browser tab.

-### Game page
+### Index page

 This is the Entry page for the RWBY Quiz - the first page that allows user to enter the actual quiz.